pingcap/docs-cn/v3.0/reference/tools/tidb-binlog/deploy.md

         # topic-name = ""

         [syncer.to.checkpoint]
-        # When the downstream is MySQL or TiDB, this option can be enabled to change the database that holds the checkpoint
+        # When the downstream is MySQL or TiDB, this option can be enabled to change the database that holds the checkpoint.
         # schema = "tidb_binlog"
         ```